pdilipc/Medblocks-BYFRFA15D/docs/architecture.md

 The architecture is intentionally compact for rapid implementation.
 It prioritizes clear interoperability and a working end-to-end clinical use case over heavy infrastructure or advanced analytics in the first version.

+The synthetic data generation layer is a dedicated component of the architecture, separate from the application’s clinician-facing workflow.
+Its role is to provide structured and plausible FHIR resources that exercise the readiness, routing, documentation, and write-back logic of the application.

 ## Design Goals

 - Keep the workflow clinically meaningful and easy to demonstrate.